 6 | The Art Institute of Chicago

 Another one of my favorite things to do in Chicago is visiting the Art Institute (~$25 for an adult ticket).
 Located only a short walk away from the Palmer House and Millennium Park, the Art Institute holds some of the finest works of art including works by Suerat, Manet, Monet, Van Gogh, Picasso.
-My favorite are the expansive America Windows by Chagall.
+My favorite exhibit is the expansive America Windows by Chagall.

 7 | Hancock Tower